lbain/lucybain/source/blog/2017/02-08-react-js-when-to-rerender.html.md

 When React comes to render the component it will run `shouldComponentUpdate` and see if it returns `true` (the component should update, a.k.a. re-render) or `false` (React can skip the re-render this time).
 So you’ll need to overwrite `shouldComponentUpdate` to return `true` or `false` as needed to tell React when to re-render and when to skip.

-When you use `shouldComponentUpdate` you’ll need to decide which bits of data actually mater for the re-render.
+When you use `shouldComponentUpdate` you’ll need to decide which bits of data actually matter for the re-render.
 Let’s go back to our example:

 ```
 class Todo extends React.Component {